tony-xlh/capacitor-plugin-dynamsoft-barcode-reader/README.md

 ## Version

-For versions >= 1.3.0, Dynamsoft Barcode Reader 9 is used.
+For versions >= 1.3.1, Dynamsoft Barcode Reader 9 is used.

+For version 1.3.0, Dynamsoft Barcode Reader Mobile 9 and Dynamsoft Barcode Reader JavaScript 8.8.7 are used.

 For versions < 1.3.0, Dynamsoft Barcode Reader 8 is used.